RBAC Security With the CLI

 Check it out:

-These default child permissions will now get assigned on any new environments created in this enterprise.
+These default child permissions will now be assigned to any new environments created in this enterprise.

 Conclusion

-That might have been a lengthy walk-through, but it really boils down to only a few main concepts:
+That might seem like a lengthy walkthrough, but it boils down to a few main concepts:

 - Set default child permissions as a template to be applied to future environments and cabinets.